 Bowel (Fecal) Incontinence

-- Fecal incontinence (FI) is loss of control over bowel movements.
+- Fecal incontinence (FI), also known as bowel incontinence, is loss of control over bowel movements.

 - FI may involve a leakage of liquid or an uncontrolled bowel movement that occurs before one can reach a toilet.

 - This form of incontinence occurs primarily among older people and slightly more often in women.

 - Fecal incontinence is caused by various medical problems, including diarrhea, muscle damage or weakness, nerve damage, spinal conditions, constipation, pelvic floor dysfunction, irritable bowel disease and cognitive impairment.